The Faculties and School of Studies

 The Faculty of Computing and Mathematical Sciences provides a stimulating environment of quality teaching programmes and world-class research, producing graduates well-matched for the challenges of the contemporary and future workplace.

-The Faculty of Computing and Mathematical Sciences offers qualifications in computer graphic design, computer science, mathematics, and statistics.
-At undergraduate level, the degrees available are the four-year Bachelor of Computing and Mathematical Sciences with or without honours, the three-year Bachelor of Science, and the three-year Bachelor of Computer Graphic Design.
-Students interested in software engineering can study towards a four-year Bachelor of Engineering with Honours degree in Software Engineering within the Faculty.
+The Faculty of Computing and Mathematical Sciences offers qualifications in design, applied computing, computer science, mathematics, and data analytics.
+At undergraduate level, the degrees available are the four-year Bachelor of Computing and Mathematical Sciences with honours, the three-year Bachelor of Science, and the three-year Bachelor of Design.
+Students interested in software engineering can study towards a four-year Bachelor of Engineering degree in Software Engineering.
 These degrees prepare students for a range of the many professions that depend on subjects offered by the Faculty.

-Advanced degrees offered within the Faculty include the Bachelor of Science with Honours, the Bachelor of Computer Graphic Design with Honours, the Master of Science, the Master of Science (Research), the Master of Computer Graphic Design, the Master of Cyber Security, the Master of Information Technology, the Master of Philosophy, and the Doctor of Philosophy.
+Advanced degrees offered within the Faculty include the Bachelor of Science with Honours, the Bachelor of Design with Honours, the Master of Science, the Master of Science (Research), the Master of Computer Graphic Design, the Master of Cyber Security, the Master of Information Technology, the Master of Security and Crime Science, the Master of Philosophy, and the Doctor of Philosophy.
 Certificate and diploma programmes at undergraduate, graduate and postgraduate level are also available.

 Further information is available on the website: www.cms.waikato.ac.nz.

-Te Kura Toi Tangata Faculty of Education provides degree programmes in teacher education, sport, health and human performance, disability and inclusion, counselling, human development and education and society.
+Te Kura Toi Tangata Faculty of Education provides degree programmes in teacher education, social sciences in education, disability and inclusion, counselling, human development, digital learning and education and society.
 It distinguishes itself among other education schools through its tradition and reputation for innovation, leadership and research.

-The Faculty was the first teachers’ college of education in New Zealand to merge with a university, the first to offer a degree in sport, health and human performance, the first to offer a teacher education programme online, and the first to offer a masters degree in initial teacher education.
+The Faculty was the first teachers’ college of education in New Zealand to merge with a university, the first to offer a teacher education programme online, and the first to offer a masters degree in initial teacher education.

 The Faculty has a strong commitment to research-informed practice with two institutes: the Wilf Malcolm Institute of Educational Research (WMIER) and the Institute of Professional Learning (IPL); and four research centres: the Early Years Research Centre (EYRC), the Centre for Educational Leadership Research (CELR), the Centre for Global Studies in Education (CGSE); and the Technology, Environmental, Mathematics, and Science Education Research Centre (TEMS).

-The Faculty of Health, Sport and Human Performance provides an innovative platform for bringing together expertise from across the university to progress agendas that enhance the lives of individuals and the communities in which they live.
-In addition to working with other faculties and institutes across the University to explore new ideas and ways of looking at issues and challenges we have strong partnerships with key organisations which ensure we are at the forefront of the innovation in the health and sports sectors.
+Te Huataki Waiora Faculty of Health, Sport and Human Performance provides an innovative platform for bringing together expertise from across the university to progress agendas that enhance the lives of individuals and the communities in which they live.
+In order to explore new ideas and ways of looking at issues and challenges that affect wellbeing and performance outcomes we work closely with partners across the community, and this helps us ensure we are at the forefront of the innovation in the health and sports sectors.

-Students engaged in the Faculty of Health, Sport and Human Performance are provided with programmes of study that are dynamic and challenging whilst providing clear career paths and employment opportunities.
+Students engaged in the Faculty of Health, Sport and Human Performance are provided with programmes of study that are dynamic, challenging and informed by the latest research, whilst providing clear career paths and employment opportunities.

-Our team of internationally recognised research-informed lecturers bring the latest knowledge, theories and applications to their interactions with students, and work hard to ensure that real life and study go hand in hand.
+Supported by our team of internationally recognised research-informed lecturers who bring the latest knowledge, theories and applications to their interactions with students, we work hard to ensure that real life and study go hand in hand.

 The Faculty of Law provides an innovative, student-focused Bachelor of Laws (LLB) degree in a stimulating academic environment.
 The Faculty’s founding goals of professionalism, biculturalism, and the study of law in context attract an exciting and diverse group of staff and students.
 The Faculty of Law remains at the forefront in integrating the teaching of law and technology into its LLB degree, and in providing sophisticated information technology for students.
 The Faculty of Law is also at the cutting edge in preparing students for real-life practice of law by its integration of practical skills in the degree.